Killer Is Dead

-is a 2013 hack and slash video game developed by Grasshopper Manufacture.
-It is published by Kadokawa Games in Japan, Xseed Games in North America, and Deep Silver in Europe.
+is a hack and slash video game developed by Grasshopper Manufacture.
+It was released for PlayStation 3 and Xbox 360 in August 2013 and for Windows in May 2014.
+It is published by Kadokawa Games in Japan, Xseed Games in North America and Deep Silver in Europe.

 Gameplay

-Killer Is Dead is an action video game where players take control of protagonist Mondo Zappa.
+Killer Is Dead is an action game where players take control of protagonist Mondo Zappa.
 As Zappa, the player goes through twelve story-driven missions selected from a world map; they range from short linear levels to longer levels that require exploration.
 Some level areas also require the activation of switches to move forward.
 During missions, Mondo fights a variety of enemies using his katana and cybernetic gun arm; using the latter changes the camera angle to an over-the-shoulder perspective.

 The combat of Killer Is Dead relies on maintaining the combo meter.
 Each time Mondo hits an enemy, he starts a combo chain which grows as long as Mondo lands consecutive hits without an enemy hitting him.
 At the highest combo level, special attacks are unlocked which provide different upgrade materials.
 Some enemies can only be finished off with a cinematic final attack, triggered once Mondo has absorbed enough blood from his enemies by chaining together combos.
 Mondo can both block and dodge attacks.
 Dodging plays to combat, as dodging at the right moment causes Mondo to enter Adrenaline Rush, where enemies are slowed and Mondo can land rapid attacks.
 Mondo's gun arm can transform into three gun types; the rapid fire "Bullet Shot" type, the "Freeze Shooter" which fires ice bullets to slow and even stop enemies, and the power "Charge Cannon" which deals higher damage when shots are charged up.

 The game features three mission types: story-based missions that move the narrative forward; sub-missions set within the main levels where Mondo must complete tasks that can vary from pure combat missions to retrieval quests; and "Scarlet" missions where the female support character Scarlet issues combat challenges.
 After completing each mission, the player is awarded with a rank and a consequent level of upgrade items and in-game currency.
 These can be used for a fourth mission type dubbed "Gigolo Missions".
 During Gigolo Missions, Mondo goes out with a selection of women and fill up a "Guts" meter by making eye contact, with more intimate areas such as their breasts granting more points.
 The woman's attachment to Mondo is increased by buying and presenting gifts during the mission; gifts for the women range from flowers and chocolates to types of lingerie.
 If the women sees you looking at those areas, a second meter decreases and if it empties Mondo fails the mission.
 Successfully completing Gigolo Missions grants Mondo access to weapon upgrades.